eastein/mediorc/README.md

 <A name="toc1-0" title="About" />
 # About

-This is a mediorcre IRC bot library.
+This is a mediocre IRC bot library.

 <A name="toc1-5" title="Dependencies" />
 # Dependencies